-In 2019, a new grant was awarded by Pobal, funded by the Department of Rural and Community Development through the Scheme to Support National Organisations 2020 to 2022.
-The amount of grant awarded was €238,538 for the term 1 July 2019 to 30 June 2022.
-The funding is restricted to support a percentage of the salary and overhead costs of two posts Policy Officer and Head of Policy and Communications.
-Total grants advanced from Pobal during the year ended 31 December 2021 and recognised in the financial statements for 2021 is €79,513 (2020 - €79,513).
+In 2022, a new grant was awarded by Pobal, funded by the Department of Rural and Community Development through the Scheme to Support National Organisations 2022 to 2025.
+The amount of grant awarded was €238,538 for the term 1 July 2022 to 30 June 2025.
+The funding is restricted to support a percentage of the salary and overhead costs of two roles Policy Officer and Head of Policy and Communications.